hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/media/images/README.md

-Just a little hack here where I use a RAEDME.md file to past images so that the .html webpage files can use the image URL
+Just a little hack here where I use a README.md file to paste images so that the .html webpage files can use the image URL